-Scientists studying cosmic rays have determined the rays arrive nearly uniformly from all directions (though the most recent studies suggest a bias in some directions).
+Scientists studying cosmic rays have determined these rays arrive nearly uniformly from all directions (though the most recent studies suggest a bias in some directions).
 Over time the rate of cosmic-ray events varies slightly, and some of these variations have been related to the annual changes in distance from the sun, solar wind intensity, and in the local magnetic fields near earth.
-It appears, for example, that the more particles there are streaming from the sun (the "solar wind"), the fewer cosmic rays are detected--probably because of a shielding effect from the particles in the solar wind.
-As earth nears the sun, a similar reduction occurs in the most energetic cosmic rays (the ones from outside our solar system).
+It appears, for example, that increasing numbers of particles emitted by the sun (the "solar wind") causes fewer cosmic rays to be detected--probably because of a shielding effect from the the solar wind.
+As earth nears the sun, increasing solar wind causes a similar reduction occurs in the most energetic cosmic rays (the ones from outside our solar system).
+Thus, the sun causes both regular and irregular variations in the number of particles we detect.

-Data gathered by the ERGO distributed telescope system will allow students to see and study patterns of cosmic-ray events in time and space, and to observe daily, annual, and solar-activity-related patterns.
+Data gathered by the ERGO distributed telescope system will allow students to see and study patterns of cosmicray events in time and space, and to observe daily, annual, and solar-activity-related patterns.
 In other words, there are lots of real scientific observations and experiments, ranging from simple to complex, which can be done by students participating in the project.